 What is the Difference Between ASPM and Vulnerability Management?

 Application Security Posture Management (ASPM) and Vulnerability Management (VM) are two critical components of cybersecurity, each serving distinct purposes and functions within an organization's security framework.
 While they share some similarities, particularly in their overarching goal of protecting applications and systems from threats, their methodologies, focus areas, and implementation strategies differ significantly.
+Understanding what is ASPM is crucial for enterprises aiming to enhance their security posture.

 Application Security Posture Management (ASPM)